alantgeo/vicmap2osm/README.md

 Where the endpoints of the range match existing non-range address points, and where the unit value is the same, and where the individual points have different geometries the range address is dropped in favour of the individual points.

-Where the individual points share the same geometry as each other, then the range is favoured and the individual points are dropped.
+Where the individual points share the same geometry as each other, then the range is favoured and the individual points are dropped, unless one of the range endpoints is mapped with `addr:flats` and the range itself has no `addr:flats` then the range is removed (for example at _116 Anderson Street, South Yarra_).

+Even if we are lacking the intermediate address points within the range, we still drop the range as software can interpolate intermediate addresses from the two endpoints.

 ### OSM schema